 Property Damage

 Your car accident claim can help you recover compensation for your damaged property as well as your injuries.
 After your physical health, the most obvious source of concern after a car crash is likely repairing or replacing your vehicle.
 And items you had within your car might have sustained damage as well, from laptops and cell phones to jewelry and other personal items.
 If someone else caused a car accident that damaged it, you can pursue compensation to repair or replace it.
+Further, you may have a property damage claim even if you were not an occupant of a vehicle.
+Car crashes that damage your home, fence, or landscaping may qualify you for compensation too.
+Your settlement or verdict may address:- Replacement value

 - Repair costs